facebook/react-native/docs/Timers.md

 });
 ```

-We strongly discourage using `setTimeout(...)` and recommend using `this.setTimeout(...)`.
-This will eliminate a lot of hard work tracking down bugs.
+We strongly discourage using the global `setTimeout(...)` and recommend instead that you use `this.setTimeout(...)` provided by react-timer-mixin.
+This will eliminate a lot of hard work tracking down bugs, such as crashes caused by timeouts firing after a component has been unmounted.